SeanRemedios/Stratton-Brokemont-QBasic/README.md

 # Stratton-Brokemont-QBasic
-We embezzle your money for profit.
+We embezzle your money for major profit.